demo-repositories/schwab-poc/next/README.md

 ### components/

 Each component should have comments outlining how and where its used.
+However a note on directories in the components directory:

+#### Directories inside /components/

+Most components have their own .tsx file, but any component that's _addressable_ has a directory with several files inside of it to handle rendering the UI but also handle the server/client relationship for data fetching and preview.

 #### components/ui